isjoshokay/Pizza-Planet-Strongmind/Ideation/Overview.md

 ### Models and Attributes
 [Back to top](#overview)

+I want to add the image fields for these data models are randomly selected.
+For toppings, they're chosen based on type.
+Pizzas is 100% random, but I didn't want to go image-less, that's ug.

 > Users - All of the people who will use this interface.
 This is exclusive to employees so there will need to be authentication.
 Duplicate users cannot exist.
 - `String` id: The unique ID created by the DBMS to identify a specific user record.
 - `String` username: The name that the user chose to create when they signed up. *(jpeoples)*